- Copy link

 Getafe have only scored two goals in the last eight meetings, which have included two 6-0 drubbings, but also a couple of 0-0 draws.

-In this fixture last season, first half goals from Leo Messi and Luis Suárez proved enough to win the game 2-1.
+In this fixture last season, a first half goal from Arturo Vidal and a late own goal from Mauro Arambarri proved enough to win the game 2-0.

-Barça connections: After playing on loan at Eibar last season, Marc Cucurella is now at Getafe, although Barça have retained the rights to the left back/midfielder.
+Barça connections: Marc Cucurella is now at Getafe, although Barça have retained the rights to the left back/midfielder.

 Most capped internationals: Fayçal Fajr (Morocco, 33); Djené Dakonam (Togo, 24); Allan Nyom (Cameroon, 17); Nemanja Maksimović (Serbia, 15); Vitorino Antunes (Portugal, 13)

 José Bordalás had only ever played or managed in the lower leagues until he guided Alavés to promotion to La Liga in 2016, but was rewarded with being sacked.
-Instead, he’s enjoying his first top flight experience at the helm of Getafe.
+Once again this season, he has Getafe playing some wonderful football, and their lofty league placing is entirely justified.

 - Copy link